PointCloudLibrary/pcl/doc/tutorials/content/compiling_pcl_docker.rst

 .. note::

-   It might need to add an extra sudo in docker commands if permission are not set properly.
+   It might be required to add sudo in docker commands if permissions are not set properly.
-   See part **run docker commands without sudo** on how to set them correctly so the sudo command to be not necessary.
+   See part **run docker commands without sudo** on how to set them correctly so the sudo command is not required.

 Downloading  PCL source code
 ----------------------------